The-Mech-Squad/the_mech_squad/README.md

 The initial goal was to use machine learning to predict the optimal orbit for a sweeper that would remove the items that are cluttering up our thermosphere.
 As a first iteration of this project, Space_Trash 1.0, is currently able to:

-* fetch TLE data from space-track.org's API
+* fetch TLE data from space-track.org's API.
-* import it to a local database
+* import it to a local database.
-* render the data to a model of the earth, using Cesium.js
+* render the data to a model of the earth, using Cesium.js.
-* let the user input the predictions they would like our model How2 to make based on objects of their choice.
+* let the user input the predictions they would like our model, How2, to make for objects of their choice.
+* generate predictions and accuracy metrics for a machine learning model, using the linear regression algorithm.

 ### To run the application locally